Quimett/Quimett/README.md

 ---

-## 📫 Contacto
+## 📫 Contact

-- 📍 Alicante, España
+- 📍 Alicante, Spain
 - 💼 [LinkedIn](https://www.linkedin.com/in/josich)
 - 📬 Email: `221833789+Quimett@users.noreply.github.com`

 ---

-> ⚙️ Este perfil está en constante mejora.
-Siempre hay algo nuevo que aprender, crear e incluso a veces romper.
+> ⚙️ This profile is a continuous work in progress — always something new to learn, build, or sometimes break.